 Pvt.
 Jerome Joseph Manion was born on August 4, 1915, in Saint Paul, Minnesota, to James T. Manion and Catherine Buda-Manion.
 He had one sister and four brothers.
 The family moved to Southern California at some point and resided at 3807 Effie Street, Hollywood, California.
 When the Selective Service Act took effect on October 16, 1940, Jerry registered and named his friend, Mrs. Holland, as his contact person.
 He also indicated he was working at the Austin Studio.
-Jerry was inducted into the U.S. Army on April 2, 1941, but it is not known where he did his basic training and when he joined the 194th Tank Battalion.
-He may have been assigned to the battalion after he was inducted into the Army or he may have joined the battalion on Angel Island in September 1941.
+Jerry was inducted into the U.S. Army on April 2, 1941, and it was at that time he was assigned to the 194th Tank Battalion.

 The battalion’s new tanks had their turrets removed so they would fit in the ship’s hold.
 So that the turrets went on the tanks they came off of, the tanks’ serial numbers were painted on the turrets.
 The soldiers boarded the U.S.A.T.
 President Calvin Coolidge and sailed at 9:00 P.M. for the Philippine Islands on September 8.
 The soldiers were assigned bunks and those men with lower bunks found them unbearable to sleep in because of the heat and humidity.
 Soon, most were sleeping on deck but got up early because the crew hosed down the deck each morning.
 Those men who liked to sleep late quickly learned not to.
 When the ship got out into open water with the larger waves, many of the men were seasick and could not hold down a meal.
 Some of the tanks which were not secured that well broke loose and rolled from side to side smashing into the hull until they were battened down again.
 The ship arrived at 7:00 A.M. on September 13 in Honolulu, Hawaii.
 The soldiers were given four-hour passes ashore.
 At 5:00 this part of the trip that it was joined by the heavy cruiser the U.S.S.
 Astoria and, the U.S.S.
 Guadalupe, a replenishment oiler.
 The ships crossed the International Dateline on Tuesday, September 16, and the date became Thursday, September 18.
 On Friday, September 26, the ships entered Manila Bay at about 7:00 in the morning.
 To them having come from Washington State, it felt like it was 110 degrees and the humidity made it worse.
 The soldiers remained on board and disembarked at 3:00 P.M. and were taken by bus to Fort Stotsenburg.
 The battalion’s maintenance section, remained behind at the pier, with 17th Ordnance, to unload the tanks and reattach the tanks’ turrets.
 They then rode 4 x 6 trucks to the base.